hans-elliott99/stats/core/diffeq/eulers_method_diffeq.md

   - [Newton’s law of cooling or
     heating](#newtons-law-of-cooling-or-heating)
   - [Infection in a population](#infection-in-a-population)
+  - [General logistic growth with a carrying capacity](#general-logistic-growth-with-a-carrying-capacity)
   - [Some random direction fields](#some-random-direction-fields)

 # Intro to Differential Equations